The-Marcy-Lab-School-Assignments/swe-1-7-callbacks-hofs-iamtati1/README.md

 ### Question 1: logEachValue — forEach
 Given an array of values, you must print each value next to it's index in a single string like: `Value: [VALUE], index: [INDEX].`

-`forEach` is the best choice here because we want to execute a side-effect (printing) for every single value in the array
+`foEach`r is the best choice here because we want to execute a side-effect (printing) for every single value in the array

 **Usage Example:**
 ```js